kregmi/cross-view-image-synthesis/README.md

 ## Citation
-If you find our work useful for your research, please cite our paper:
+If you use this code for your research, please cite the following paper:

 ```markdown
 @article{regmi2018cross,